 - Susan Eckert (NHS'78) is senior vice president of nursing and chief nursing executive for MedStar Washington Hospital Center.

-- Elaine (Murray) Tagliareni (NHS'70) is past president and currently a chief program officer at the National League for Nursing.
+- Elaine (Murray) Tagliareni (NHS'70) is past president of the National League for Nursing.

 - David Fajgenbaum (NHS'07) is founder of National Students of Ailing Mothers and Fathers.